gracien-app/ModularMTL/README.md

 cd ModularMTL

 # Build Universal binary in Release configuration.
-# Application bundle will be created in your current directory.
+# Application bundle will be created in `build` folder in your ModularMTL directory.
-swift-bundler build -c release -o . -u
+swift bundler bundle -o build -c release
 ```

 *Universal application bundle available in releases.*